OxfordDemSci/dgg-www/README.md

 The `./script/data` folder has all the necessary folders needed to run the script, and you will just need to add the csv's to the folders in which they belong.

 ## Bulk insert script
-This script is intended for large insertions and will replace all data in the national/subnational table.
+This script is intended for large insertions and will replace all data in the national/subnational indicators/ground truth tables.
 You will need to harmonise the data that you would like to insert into with the data already in the database - this script will DELETE all rows of the table you are inserting to, and will replace the data with the csv that you specify.
 Use with caution as there is no validation other than the datatypes used.
 When starting the server without a docker-volume holding data, you will need to instantiate national and subnational indicator tables, along with their corresponding ground truth data with these scripts. **DATA WILL NOT
 BE AUTOMATICALLY INSERTED WHEN THE DATABASE STARTS**

 A venv environment has been set up on the server with the required dependencies.
 Please activate this by going into the `./dgg-www/scripts` directory and running `source .venv/bin/activate`.